-Supreme Court Justice Edson Fachin authorized prosecutors in April to open investigations into hundreds of individuals who had been named in testimony by Odebrecht employees as part of their plea deals.
+Supreme Court Justice Edson Fachin has authorized prosecutors to open investigations into hundreds of individuals named in testimony by Odebrecht employees as part of their plea deals.
 The list included four former presidents, eight ministers, some seventy members of the National Congress, and three governors.
 The most prominent politicians among those investigated include:

 Luiz Inacio Lula da Silva.
-The former president (2003–2011) and leading candidate for the 2018 presidential election was sentenced by Judge Moro in July 2017 to nine and a half years in prison for corruption and money laundering.
-Lula, who also faces charges in six other corruption cases, lost appeals in both January and March 2018, when his sentence was not only upheld but extended to twelve years.
-In early April, Lula was arrested after the country’s highest court, the Supreme Federal Tribunal (STF), ruled that the Brazilian leader must continue his appeals process from prison.
-Lula will be ineligible to run for the presidency if his conviction is upheld, and his Workers’ Party (PT) could instead run former Sao Paulo Mayor Fernando Haddad as their candidate.
+The former president (2003–2011) was sentenced by Judge Moro in July 2017 to nine and a half years in prison for corruption and money laundering.
+Lula, who also faces charges in several other corruption cases, lost appeals and had his prison sentence extended to twelve years in early 2018.
+His loss of these appeals effectively barred him from running for political office, although his party subsequently named him as its candidate.
+Lula ended his presidential bid in September and endorsed former Sao Paulo Mayor Fernando Haddad.
 The federal prosecutor’s office has referred to Lula as the mastermind behind the entire corruption scheme targeted by Lava Jato, and some officials from his administration are serving prison sentences for related crimes.
 He is often described as a mentor to his successor, Dilma Rousseff, who was his chief of staff from 2005 to 2010.

 Dilma Rousseff.
-In office since 2011, President Rousseff was impeached in August 2016, during her second term, after being charged with manipulating the federal budget to conceal the size of the country’s deficit.
+In office since 2011, President Rousseff was impeached and then removed from office in 2016, during her second term, after being charged with manipulating the federal budget to conceal the size of the country’s deficit.
 Prosecutors never brought charges related to the Petrobras scandal against Rousseff, though she was the company’s chairwoman from 2003 to 2010.
 A separate case, which was brought by the opposition, sought to annul Rousseff and Temer’s 2014 election victory over allegations of illegal campaign donations, but was unsuccessful.

 Michel Temer.
 Rousseff’s one-time running mate and vice president took office in August 2016, after Rousseff was impeached.
 His name did not appear on Fachin’s list, but he has since been charged with taking bribes.
 JBS chair Joesley Batista handed over to investigators secretly recorded audio that purports to show Temer authorizing hush money for Eduardo Cunha, a former speaker of Congress’s lower house.
 Like Rousseff and Lula, Temer has denied the allegations against him.